MrPrimate/ddb-meta-data/modules/br/README.md

-# Basic Rules
+# Basic Rules (2014)

-Contains free content from the _Dungeons & Dragons_ Basic Rules and the rules in the SRD, released as part of the OGL.
+Contains free content from the *Dungeons & Dragons* Basic Rules and the rules in the SRD, released as part of the OGL.

 ## License